Change the world

 For Open Education Resources Information

-and training requests – Unit
+and OER training requests

 Gino.Fransman@mandela.ac.za